me9hanics/C-Electronic_Binary_Calculator/README.md

 ![diag](https://user-images.githubusercontent.com/82604073/171515569-0da1a519-1b1e-4274-a282-5564f1be1bc6.png)

-The LCD's anode pin isn't working correctly, so I made a client application to aid that problem, displaying the calculator's display (and it's buttons).
+The LCD's anode pin isn't working correctly, I probably broke the LCD when putting it wrongly into the board one time.
+So I made a client application to aid that problem, displaying the calculator's display (and it's buttons).
 The client app:

 ![kep2](https://user-images.githubusercontent.com/82604073/171652173-1e579eb3-8269-4177-9914-b80b25ffff78.png)

 This way I could take the LCD off the board.
+(The two cables were soldered there to see if it would work this way, but it did not fix it, those cables were desoldered later)

 ![bo](https://user-images.githubusercontent.com/82604073/171654441-8fc4320f-d7cb-4a22-8cf3-09e6cece9e68.jpg)